juntylpro1/secure-enterprise/config-project.md

     {: note}
 {: #cra-validate-failure}

 1. During validation, a Code Risk Analyzer scan is run on your architecture.
 Select the controls that you want to use during validation.
-You can use the **Architecture default** controls, or the **Select from {{site.data.keyword.compliance_short}}** option if you have an attachment set up in your target account. {: #cra-validate-failure}
+You can use the **Architecture default** controls, or the **Select from {{site.data.keyword.compliance_short}}** option if you have an attachment set up in your target account.

     If you select **Architecture default**:
     * The scan uses the default controls that the owner of the deployable architecture added when they onboarded it.